 From early mornings to the late nights, Bangkok street food experiences always bring you an unforgettable time both cuisine and Thai culture.
-Although many people come to Thailand for the sunny beaches, noisy nightlife or the heaven of shopping; Bangkok street food has a stand in their mind as a must-do.
-Your nose leads your eyes through the bustling and hustling streets of Bangkok to discover some exclusive tastes.
+Although many people come to Thailand for the sunny beaches, noisy nightlife, or the heaven of shopping; Bangkok street food has a stand-in their mind as a must-do.
+Your nose leads your eyes through the bustling and bustling streets of Bangkok to discover some exclusive tastes.
 Let’s find some popular ones in our list below, based on Exotic Voyages travel experts’ recommendations:

 The green papaya salad

 Where to get: Somtum Der Restaurant, 5/5 Sala Daeng Road, Silom

 Pad Thai is obviously the most recognized Thai dish throughout the world.
 From the campaign “Enjoy Thai Food, Use Thai Products”, Pad Thai was invented to make use of the local materials and recently becomes a national Thai dish.
 Pad Thai is the Thai style noodle wrapped with fried egg and shrimp, together with fish sauce, chili powder, peanuts, fennel, and palm sugar.
 Not only to enjoy can you also observe the process to make it.
 They use charcoal fire to fry the Pad Thai, like the people make Bun Cha in Vietnam.
 Coconut juice and orange juice are two familiar drinks while enjoying Pad Thai.

 Where to get: Thip Samai, 313 Th Maha Chai, Banglamphu